Michael Fallon: Early life and career

-Fallon was born in Perth, Scotland.
+Michael Cathel Fallon was born in Perth, Perthshire, Scotland.
 His father was an Irish-born surgeon, Dr Martin Fallon, who was educated in Dublin and became a high-ranking medical officer in the British Army.
 Dr Fallon received the OBE for services to the wounded including at Arnhem.
 Michael Fallon was educated at Craigflower Preparatory School near Dunfermline and at Epsom College, a private boys' school in Surrey.
 He then read Classics and Ancient History at the University of St Andrews, graduating in 1974 with a Master of Arts (MA Hons) degree.

 As a student, Fallon was active in the European Movement and the "Yes" youth campaign in the 1975 referendum.
-After university he joined the Conservative Research Department, working first for Lord Carrington in the House of Lords until 1977 and then as European Desk Officer until 1979.
-He became Research Assistant to Baroness Elles in 1979, around the time that she became an MEP.
+After university he joined the Conservative Research Department, working first for Lord Carrington in the House of Lords until 1977 and then as European desk officer until 1979.
+He became research assistant to Baroness Elles in 1979, around the time that she became an MEP.